 Born in Illinois, USA, Melinda Schawel received a Bachelor in Fine Art and Communication from the University of California Santa Barbara in 1993 and a Postgraduate Degree in Printmaking from RMIT, Melbourne in 1996.
-She has undertaken a variety of residencies over the years, most recently at the Art Vault in Mildura and Chiang Mai Art on Paper workshop in Thailand.
-In 2017, she was a finalist in both the Adelaide Perry Drawing Prize (People’s Choice Award) and Whyalla Art prize as well as being featured in Art Collector Magazine and being a guest on the Arts Show Podcast.
-Melinda has exhibited regularly since 1995 and her work is represented in numerous collections including the National Gallery of Australia, Artbank and the Royal Museum of Fine Art (Antwerp, Belgium).
+She was recently commissioned by the City of Casey (Vic) to create a large-scale, integrated public art project, and has been a finalist in numerous art prizes including the Nillumbik Prize, Fisher’s Ghost Art Award & Adelaide Perry Drawing Prize (People’s Choice Award Winner in 2017).
+She has been featured in a variety of art publications including Art Collector, Art Guide and Artist Profile.
+Melinda has exhibited nationally and internationally since 1995 and her work is represented in many collections including the National Gallery of Australia, the City of Whitehorse (Vic) and Geelong Regional Gallery (Vic).